 Nobody, that is, except perhaps for Tandyn Almer, the mysterious then-23-year-old songwriter who concocted a fever-dream enigma worthy of a 19th-century symbolist poet, hidden inside a Billboard Hot 100 hit.
 Almer, a native of Minneapolis, was a child piano prodigy who quit high school, initially to become a jazz musician.
 Instead, he drifted to Los Angeles in the early 1960s and became part of the folk-rock scene at the Troubadour, the famed West Hollywood nightclub that became a launching pad for superstars ranging from the Byrds to the Eagles.

-Get in on the discussion: One Hit Wonders — Which is your favorite?
+Join the discussion: One Hit Wonders — Which is your favorite?

 There were people who thought Almer might become as big as those acts, or perhaps even bigger.
 But instead, Almer — who reportedly was plagued by bipolar disorder — retreated back east, into obscurity.
 He drove a taxicab and working in an electronics factory while he continued to compose songs for his own enjoyment.
 Nevertheless, when he died on Jan.
 8 at age 70 in McLean, Va., he left behind a remarkable legacy: a song that continues to intrigue listeners nearly a half-century after it was written.